-A Functional Servicing and Stormwater Management Report was prepared by Candevcon Limited in support of this application.
+A Functional Servicing and Stormwater Management Report was prepared by Schaeffers Consulting Engineers in support of this application.
 The Functional Servicing Report provides background information regarding the subject property, summarizes the existing site conditions, provides information regarding the proposed development conditions, outlines the existing and preliminary proposed grading, and outlines the existing and preliminary proposed servicing.
-City staff reviewed the Functional Servicing and Stormwater Management Report and confirmed that the proposed development can achieve the grading, storm servicing, and stormwater management proposed within the report.
+City staff reviewed the Functional Servicing and Stormwater Management Report and technical updates will be required to address remaining comments prior to approval of the Draft Plan of Subdivision.